-What is the habitat for Roots of Rockingham?
+What is the Roots of Rockingham habitat?

-Rockingham Forest covers more than 200 square miles, and has long been part of the natural and cultural heritage of Northamptonshire.
+Rockingham Forest covers more than 200 square miles and has long been part of the natural and cultural heritage of Northamptonshire.
 It was designated a hunting forest by William the Conqueror back in 1086.
 Much of the once-vast ancient broad-leaved forest remains, but in separate woodland patches, dotted through the arable landscape.
 These are wonderful places, where nationally rare plants, bats, birds, reptiles and butterflies can still be found.

 Why is this habitat at risk?